Steward (office): Etymology

 In medieval times, the steward was initially a servant who supervised both the lord's estate and his household.
 However over the course of the next century, other household posts arose and involved more responsibilities.
 This meant that in the 13th century, there were commonly two stewards in each house—one who managed the estate and the other, the majordomo, to manage domestic routine.
 Stewards commonly earned up to 3 to 4 pounds per year.
 Stewards took care of their lord's castles when they were away.
-Also, stewards checked on the taxes of the serfs on his lord's manor.
+Also, stewards checked on the taxes of the serfs on their lords' manors.

+In the New Testament, the word οικονομος (oikonomos) in Luke's parable of the unjust office-holder is typically translated as "steward" in older translations, but is often translated as "manager" in more recent translations.

 British Isles

 The Lord High Steward of England held a position of power in the 12th to 14th centuries, and the Lord Steward is the first dignitary of the court.
 The Stewart family traces its appellation to the office of the High Steward of Scotland.
 Lord High Steward of Ireland is a hereditary office held since the 15th century.